-Johnson & Wales University is dedicated to providing reasonable accommodations to allow learning disabled, physically disabled and other challenged students to succeed in academic pursuits.
+JWU is dedicated to providing reasonable accommodations to allow learning disabled, physically disabled and other challenged students to succeed in academic pursuits.
 While maintaining the highest academic integrity, the university strives to balance scholarship with support services which will assist special needs students in functioning in the university's academic environment.

-Because some programs of study at the university have technical standards and requirements, applicants and students with special needs or physical disabilities should contact the director of the Center for Academic Support at 401-598-4689 to discuss the availability of reasonable accommodations where appropriate.
-Copies of the technical standards applicable to various programs are available from this office.
-For more information on technical standards, see Page 43.
+Because some programs of study at the university have technical standards and requirements, applicants and students with special needs or disabilities should contact the director of the Center for Academic Support at 401-598-4689 to discuss the availability of reasonable accommodations or to obtain documentation guidelines, when appropriate.
+For more information on technical standards, see Page 49.
+Available reasonable accommodations for special needs students with appropriate documentation include, but are not limited to